 (8) Cimicifuga (Sheng Ma)

-This Chinese herb is recommended for minor ailments related to painful menses, menstrual cramps, and discomfort.
+Cimicifuga is recommended for minor ailments related to painful menses, menstrual cramps, and discomfort.

 Take 1 teaspoon with 1 cup of hot water, and allow ten minutes to steep.
 Take 3 cups per day.
 We recommend using a prepackaged product, which can be found online in tablet, liquid, or extract (alcohol extract) forms.
 Sheng Ma should not be taken by women with breast cancer.